x`

 Static bird deterrents often work at first.
 Birds hesitate, circle, or leave temporarily.
 Then, weeks or months later, the birds are back as if nothing was ever installed.
 This is not a failure by chance.
 It is a predictable outcome seen repeatedly on utility towers, signal infrastructure, and transmission systems, driven by how birds learn, adapt, and evaluate risk.

-Why do bird deterrents stop working?
+Quick Answer: Why do static bird deterrents stop working?

 Why do birds adapt to deterrents faster than most people expect?